rahulnadella/Restaurant_Locator/README.md

 >Version 1.0 - Design and Implementation of the Restaurant Locator

 #####Build
->Master -> Only works on iOS 8.2 or greater
+>Master -> Only works on iOS 8.2 or greater <br/>
+>Frameworks -> AFNetworking, ISO8601DateFormatterValueTransformer, RKValueTransformers, RestKit, SOCKit, and TransitionKit (obtained via CocoaPods)

 #####User Interface